 - It places ads on all free plans.
 This looks annoying and you cannot make money from these ads.
 If you want to remove the ads, you will need to upgrade to a paid plan.

 - You cannot sell ads on your site until your site has more visitors.
-Based on the traffic you get for your website, you can apply for the advertising program called WordAds, but you can only share the revenue generated from the ads.
+Based on the traffic you get for your website, you can apply for the advertising program called WordAds, but you share the revenue generated from the ads.

 - It does not allow users to install plugins like Premium, Personal.
 For Business Plan and Ecommerce users, you can install plugins with the total price.